yosefkurniawan/swift-pwa/README.md

 ```

 # Authorization Key
-Authorization key is a key that retrieved from Backoffice to get sensitive PWA configurations such as traveloka API key, xendit key, paypal key, etc.
+Authorization key is a key that retrieved from Backoffice to get sensitive store configurations such as traveloka API key, xendit key, paypal key, etc for PWA
 ### How to get authorization key for Swift PWA project

 1. Open backoffice